Battleship (game): Variations

 In the 1931 Salvo edition of the game, players target a specified number of squares at one time, and all of the squares are attacked simultaneously.
-A player may initially target five (one for each unsunk ship) squares per turn, and the amount of shots decreases when one of the player's ships are lost.
-In other variants of this mechanic, the number of shots allowed to fire each turn may either be fixed at five for the whole game, be equal to the number of unsunk ships belonging to the player, or be equal to the size of the player's largest undamaged ship.
+A player may initially target five (one for each unsunken ship) squares per turn, and the amount of shots decreases when one of the player's ships are lost.
+In other variants of this mechanic, the number of shots allowed to fire each turn may either be fixed at five for the whole game, be equal to the number of unsunken ships belonging to the player, or be equal to the size of the player's largest undamaged ship.
 The opponent may either call the result of each shot in turn or simply announce the hits or misses.
 E.g.: "two hits and three misses", leaving their opponent to work out the consequences of the salvo.
 In the modern Milton Bradley rules for Battleship, Salvo is listed as a variation "for more experienced players", with the number of shots being equal to the number of ships that the firing player has remaining.

 One variant of Battleship allows players to decline to announce that a ship has been sunk, requiring their opponent to take further shots in order to confirm that an area is clear.
 Another variant of the rule allows a player to move one of their ships to a new, uncalled location every fourth or fifth move.